SamantaChinmoy/CustomAnimation/README.md

 Reference the [customAnimate.js.js file] from your HTML document.
 Then call the animate method.
-Basics: Arguments for animate method.
+Basics Arguments for animate method given in the following code snippet.

 ```js
 /*